 And if your situation has induced additional drinking or drug use, a change is often a no-brainer (while treating those issues independently).

-Regardless of the decision, all legal professional should do what they can do — on their own — to create better work-life balance.
+Regardless of the decision, all legal professionals should do what they can do — on their own — to create a better work-life balance.
 Possibilities:

 Easier said than done, but better some action than simply playing the blame game.

 What Law Firms Can Do to Decrease Lawyer Turnover

 The Association of Legal Administrators’ 2017 Compensation & Benefits Survey summary reveals frustrating news for law firms on turnover: